GoogleCloudPlatform/cloud-shell-tutorials/ml/cloud-vision-nl-translate/tutorial.md

 The Natural Language API helps us understand text by extracting entities, analyzing sentiment and syntax, and classifying text into categories.
 You can use the `analyzeEntities` method to see what entities the Natural Language API can find in the text from your image.

 Bring up the `nl-request.json` file
-`walkthrough editor-open-file "cloud-shell-tutorials/ml/cloud-vision-nl-translate/nl-request.json" "in the text editor"`.
+<walkthrough-editor-open-file filePath="cloud-shell-tutorials/ml/cloud-vision-nl-translate/nl-request.json" text="in the text editor"></walkthrough-editor-open-file><walkthrough-alt>in the text editor</walkthrough-alt>.

 It should look like this: